 The room service crew were really good at coming over to clear up as soon as we were finished.
 By the time we’d had a coffee and eaten our little chocolates, we’d hear a knock on the door and the table would be cleared in seconds.

 Room service was a real highlight of our stay.
 The food was for the most part delicious, the service was very prompt and courteous and the views and privacy were unparalleled.
 Plus, we didn’t have to waste money on needlessly imported Voss or Evian.

-Menus for all the other restaurants I didn’t try them all but here are the menus as of early 2017
+I didn’t try them all but here are the menus…

 Since we were such homebodies, Kamara and I never tried the teppanyaki at Koko Grill, dinner at Vilu, the Wine Cellar dinner, anything at Ithaa, Rangali Bar or sunset Bar & Grill.
 Nonetheless I didn’t want to leave you empty handed, so here are all the menus I could get my hands on, so that you can plan your budget in advance of travelling to the Conrad Maldives: